What Documents Do You Need When Applying For a Mortgage?

 Save a Higher Down Payment to Overcome Poor Credit or Bad Finances

-When a low credit score or bad financial standing make it difficult to get the right mortgage terms, you can overcome the challenges by saving a higher down payment.
+When a low credit score or bad financial standing makes it difficult to get the right mortgage terms, you can overcome the challenges by saving a higher down payment.
 Putting a large lump sum down on a home helps decrease the risk the lender has to take in extending the rest of the funds.
 It also reduces the total loan amount, allowing for a lower monthly payment and better terms.

 Loans with down payments as low as 3% are available these days, but that will not work with poor credit and bad finances.
 Instead, plan to put down at least 10%, though 20% or more is even better.
 While saving up the money, work on repairing your credit score and improving your financial outlook to get the loan terms you want.
 Although this will take a little longer than preferred, you will be better prepared to move through the loan application process with confidence.